JardaniWorld/alx-low_level_programming/0x0D-preprocessor/README.md

-This code creates a macro for PI
+This code includes a predefined macro to display the current file